A pipeline for searching and fitting instrumental glitches in LISA data: Time delay interferometry, glitches, Massive black hole binaries and noise models

 \subsection{TDI transfer function for glitches and shapelets in frequency domain}

-We can express the single link measurement $\tilde{\eta}_{ij}(\omega)$, in Eqs. \ref{eq:tdi1-definition},\ref{eq:tdi2-definition} as:
+We can express the single link measurement $\tilde{\eta}_{pq}(\omega)$, in Eqs. \ref{eq:tdi1-definition},\ref{eq:tdi2-definition} as:

-where the terms $\Delta \tilde{\nu} _{g_{ij}}{(f)}$ indicates the contribution of a glitch (shapelet) acting on the test mass $ij$ and we have assumed constant and equal arm-lengths, $L_{ij}=L$.
-Considering the expected glitch distributions from LISA Pathfinder, it is highly unlikely that multiple glitches happen simultaneously.
-We therefore assume that one of the two terms ($\Delta \nu _{g_{ij}}{(f)}$ or $\Delta \tilde{\nu} _{g_{ji}}{(f)}$) vanishes and that the other one contains a single glitch.
+where the term $\Delta \tilde{\nu} _{g_{pq}}{(f)}$ indicates the contribution of a glitch (shapelet) acting on the test mass $pq$, and we have assumed constant and equal arm-lengths.
+Considering the expected glitch distributions from LPF, it is highly unlikely that multiple glitches happen simultaneously.
+We therefore assume that one of the two terms ($\Delta \tilde{\nu}_{g_{pq}}{(f)}$ or $\Delta \tilde{\nu} _{g_{qp}}{(f)}$) vanishes and that the other one contains a single glitch.\\

-Considering now Eq. \ref{eq:tdi1-definition}, we can model the TDI applied to a glitch (shapelet) as a product between the glitch (shapelet) expression in the frequency domain (Eq. \ref{Eq.shap_freq}) and the transfer functions $\mathcal{T}_{X,Y,Z}^{g}(f)$ which take into account TDI, i.e., $\tilde{g}_{X,Y,Z}(f) = \mathcal{T}_{X,Y,Z}^{g}(f) {\Delta\tilde{\nu}_g}(f)/\nu_0$, where $\tilde{g}_{X,Y,Z}(f)$ is the signal of a glitch (shapelet) in the TDI frequency domain data, where we have omitted the constant glitch parameters in the argument of the expression. \\
+Considering now Eq. \ref{eq:tdi1-definition}, we can model the TDI applied to a glitch (shapelet) as a product between the glitch (shapelet) expression in the frequency domain (Eq. \ref{Eq.shap_freq}) and the transfer functions $\mathcal{T}_{X,Y,Z}^{g}(f)$ which take into account TDI, i.e., $\tilde{g}_{X,Y,Z}(f) = \mathcal{T}_{X,Y,Z}^{g}(f) {\Delta\tilde{\nu}_g}(f)/\nu_0$, where $\tilde{g}_{X,Y,Z}(f)$ is the signal of a glitch (shapelet) in the TDI frequency domain data (and we have omitted the constant glitch parameters in the argument of the expression). \\

-In this work we will always apply glitches on $TM_{12}$.
+In this work we will always apply glitches on $\rm TM_{12}$.
 Denoting by $\mathcal{F}$ the Fourier transform operator, and applying it to the delay operators gives $\mathcal{F}{D} = e^{-2 i \pi f L}$.
-The transfer function for the $X,Y$ and $Z$ first generation TDI variables of a glitch on $TM_{12}$ is:
+The transfer function for the $X,Y$ and $Z$ first generation TDI variables of a glitch on $\rm TM_{12}$ is:

 The same type of derivation can be done for second-generation TDI using Eq. \ref{eq:tdi2-definition}: